 In my opinion, the real tragedy here (beyond the demise of the home itself) is that Phelps Mansion will never be remembered as anything other than a haunted house, all because of one nineteenth century owner’s elaborate hoax, and a gullible public who, back then as now, were all too willing to embrace, elaborate upon, and perpetuate that hoax.
 To this day, the Phelps Mansion hoax continues to be expanded in small increments, in online forums and blog posts, by the dwindling few who remember the place.

 Furthermore, the entire corpus of searchable information on this lost Greek Revival mansion is focused exclusively on the paranormal manifestations that were claimed to have taken place there.
 Nowhere does one find Phelps Mansion mentioned in any of the architectural surveys and inventories of the previous century.
-Nor did the famed architectural historians of the early twentieth century (J. Frederick Kelly and Norman Isham, in particular) ever visit or record this home (as far as I’m aware) during their visits to Stratford.
+Nor did any of the famed architectural historians of the early twentieth century (J. Frederick Kelly and Norman Isham, in particular) ever visit or record this home (as far as I’m aware) during their visits to Stratford.
 Did they deliberately avoid it because of its tainted history?
 Probably not.
 But it’s still unfortunate that none of them had considered including it in their surveys of historic Stratford homes, because Phelps Mansion would then have had at least some other account of note, beyond its alleged paranormal manifestations.

 Did Phelps Mansion’s paranormal reputation hasten its demise?
 Absolutely.
 When I was young, and the mansion was still extant, everyone, but everyone, in town knew of it, and knew its story.
 When the home was finally boarded up and abandoned by Alliance Medical Inns, that highly publicized, paranormal cachet made the place a powerful magnet to all the local vandals and other miscreants who couldn’t resist it.
 And they managed to completely destroy the home over the course of two years.
 I know this for fact, because I’d witnessed this history first hand.
 In the end, this fine home was destroyed by humans and their collective foolishness, and not by poltergeists.